hyungmogu/udacity-cloud-devops-project-5/README.md

 - Add rate limiter to microservices (Done)
 - Apply CI/CD using CircleCI (In Progress)
 - Apply Blue/Green Deployment
-- Apply Prometheus and Grafana to microservice
+- Apply Prometheus and Grafana to microservice using Helm Chart
 - Make this app is easy to start and use locally by ordinary people (Done)
 - Submit project